yunchih/network-trouble-report-system/README.md

 * A list of report unsolved for network management assistant.
 * A list of report solved of a period of time for network management assistant to write journal.
 * Even some journal generator that convert what nma do into journal.

+### Explicit description

+Interfaces for user:
+1. to report trouble ( maybe with troubleshooter ).
+2. to view troubles he has report. ( not that important )
+3. to view/modify his/her personal information ( user have to agree with term of service before submitting/updating data ).
+4. other utilization of the API provided if have
+5. A special page for those who login first time which contains term of service

+Interfaces for nma:
+1. to view all report of certain status.
+2. to change report status. ( auto sync if modified offline ).
+3. to view report submit in certain period of time.
+4. other utilization of the API provided if have

+Something you want.

+Any request on APIs provided is welcomed.

 ## APIs